-This summer, visitors to The London Dungeon can experience the full force of Henry VIII’s wrath in an altogether darker and scarier experience on the ALL NEW , improved, Tyrant Boat Ride.
+Visitors to the London Dungeon can experience the full force of Henry VIII's wrath in an altogether darker and scarier experience on the Tyrant Boat Ride.

 Condemned to death by Henry’s loyal servant, the Black Jester, for conspiring with Anne Boleyn, guests (now traitors) will join her on her final journey along the Thames to The Tower of London, where you'll meet your fate.
 You may lose your head - or get wet!
 Definitely one of those two!